 In 2016, having spent a decade making work about the forced migration from Berlin in the 1930s, I suddenly found my project linked to a present-day crisis: Berlin had become a destination for refugees rather than a place to flee.
-I couldn’t continue to consider Berlin’s relationship to the experience of exile and place, identity and culture, without thinking about Syria.
+I could no longer consider Berlin’s relationship to the experience of exile and place, identity and culture, without thinking about Syria.
 In September 2016, I volunteered at Flughafen Tempelhof, then Berlin’s largest refugee camp.
-I began traveling frequently to Berlin, and over the past four years, I have met and corresponded with displaced people, primarily from Syria, who have been extraordinarily generous with photographs, videos, and stories of their former homes.
+I began traveling frequently to Berlin to meet with displaced people, primarily from Syria, who were extraordinarily generous with photographs, videos, and stories of their former homes.
 I embarked on a new body of work with the aim of representing statelessness visually, conveying displacement, fragmentation, and strength.